iedenis/project/README.md

 At the end of the process an email from the reporting system to the police is sent by using an external library with Javax.mail open source.
 ### Requirements
-The server part could run only on GNU/Linux OS
+The server part can run only on GNU/Linux OS
 The application developed for Android smartphones only
 ### Installation
 The program doesn't require installation.
 Just go to .jar files folder